(Last Updated On: April 6, 2020)

-The NICU (neonatal intensive care unit) is a place where premature babies or full term sick babies go after birth.
-In some cases babies that have already left the hospital and need to come back are also admitted to the NICU.
+The NICU (neonatal intensive care unit) is a place where premature babies or full-term sick babies go after birth.
+In some cases, babies that have already left the hospital and need to come back are also admitted to the NICU.
 A “full term” pregnancy is any pregnancy that lasts about 40-weeks (give or take a couple of weeks).
-Each hospital varies, but in some states babies as young as 22-weeks gestational age are considered viable to live, and sent to the NICU.
+Each hospital varies, but in some states babies as young as 22-weeks gestational age is considered viable to live, and sent to the NICU.
 Any baby under 22-weeks is not saved and does not end up in the NICU.

 Are you a new grad looking to pursue a job in the NICU?
 Read 14 Questions to Ask if You Want to Be a New Grad NICU Nurse